axtend/axlib-fixed/README.md

 copyright notice and this notice are preserved.
 This file is offered as-is, without any warranty. -->

-# Fixed-point numbers for substrate
+# Fixed-point numbers for axlib
 This crate ist ported from `fixed = 0.5.4`.
-It has been adapted to be usable within [substrate](https://github.com/paritytech/substrate) runtimes.
+It has been adapted to be usable within [axlib](https://github.com/paritytech/axlib) runtimes.
 Additionally, transcendental functions have been added (log, exp, pow, trigonometry).

 Please also have a look at [our encointer-js libraries](https://github.com/encointer/encointer-js/tree/master/packages/util) to learn how to parse fixpoint values for javascript UIs.

-The [*substrate-fixed* crate] provides fixed-point numbers.
+The [*axlib-fixed* crate] provides fixed-point numbers.

   * [`FixedI8`] and [`FixedU8`] are eight-bit fixed-point numbers.
   * [`FixedI16`] and [`FixedU16`] are 16-bit fixed-point numbers.